DougBoyle/TidyTable/TidyTable/Endgames/README.md

 SubTable.SwappedColour (same for LookupTable) takes a table for KQK and returns one for KKQ.
 Uses FlipColour(board) defined in Chessington NormalForm to flip a position for the other colour, and Move.FlipColour for mapping moves.

+FlipColour(board) does not modify the original board, and instead returns a copy.